Charter Party Clauses

 “There is a general average act, where any extraordinary sacrifice or expenditure is voluntarily and reasonably made or incurred in time of peril for the purpose of preserving the property imperilled in the common adventure.”

-Most General Average (GA) cases are settled in accordance with the York-Antwerp Rules (YAR), a set of regulations that establish the international framework for General Average (GA) settlements.
-First introduced in 1890, the York-Antwerp Rules (YAR) have been revised multiple times.
-It is common for Charter Parties, Contracts of Affreightment (COA), Bills of Lading (B/L), Waybills, and marine insurance policies to reference a specific version of these rules.
+Most General Average (GA) adjustments are made by reference to the York-Antwerp Rules (YAR).
+These rules provide an internationally recognized framework for determining what sacrifices, expenses, and contributions are allowable in General Average (GA).
+First introduced in 1890, the York-Antwerp Rules (YAR) have been revised several times to reflect developments in maritime commerce, salvage practice, insurance, and ship operations.
+It is common for Charter Parties, Contracts of Affreightment (COA), Bills of Lading (B/L), Sea Waybills, and marine insurance policies to incorporate a specific version of the York-Antwerp Rules (YAR).

 Jason Clause

-The “BIMCO New Jason Clause” is worded as follows:
+The “BIMCO New Jason Clause” is commonly worded as follows:

 “In the event of accident, danger, damage, or disaster before or after the commencement of the voyage, resulting from any cause whatsoever, whether due to negligence or not, for which, or for the consequence of which, the Carrier is not responsible by statute, contract, or otherwise, the goods, Shippers, Consignees, or owners of the goods shall contribute with the Carrier in General Average to the payment of any sacrifices, losses, or expenses of a General Average nature that may be made or incurred and shall pay salvage and special charges incurred in respect of the goods.